Looking Back, Moving Forward: Turning Awareness into Action

 The annual “Take Back the Night” marches quickly gathered international support, spreading to the United States.
 In 1978, the first Take Back the Night events in the U.S. were held in San Francisco and New York City.
 Over time, sexual assault awareness activities expanded to include the issue of sexual violence against men and men’s participation in ending sexual violence.

 In the early 1980s, the National Coalition Against Sexual Assault (NCASA) encouraged each state to organize sexual violence awareness activities during the Sexual Assault Awareness Week.
 By the 1990s the week turned into a month-April.
-The Pennsylvania Coalition Against Rape and the National Sexual Violence Resource Center celebrated the first nationally observed sexual violence awareness month in April 2001.
+The Pennsylvania Coalition to Advance Respect and the National Sexual Violence Resource Center celebrated the first nationally observed sexual violence awareness month in April 2001.

 Since that time, the Sexual Assault Awareness Month campaign has targeted a number of issues surrounding sexual violence such as sexual assault on campus, healthy sexuality, sexual harassment at work, preventing violence in schools and speaking out about rape in order to raise awareness and educate individuals on how to prevent sexual violence in our communities.

-The National Sexual Violence Resource Center and the Pennsylvania Coalition Against Rape continue to encourage individuals, organizations, companies, schools, elected officials and every member of our communities to make SAAM a part of their activities in April each year.
+The National Sexual Violence Resource Center and the Pennsylvania Coalition to Advance Respect continue to encourage individuals, organizations, companies, schools, elected officials and every member of our communities to make SAAM a part of their activities in April each year.